 Christopher Pratt was the subject of a major touring retrospective organized by the Vancouver Art Gallery in 1985,

-Pratt's work can be found in many international public, private and corporate collections including
+Pratt's work can be found in numerous international private, corporate and public collections including

-Christopher Pratt lives and works in St. Mary's Bay, Newfoundland and has been represented by Mira Godard Gallery for 45 years.
+Christopher Pratt lives and works in Mount Carmel, Newfoundland and has been represented by Mira Godard Gallery for 45 years.

 top | back to artists page